 The Grand Budapest Hotel

 Parents need to know that The Grand Budapest Hotel is another quirky, irreverent movie from Wes Anderson, but with more violence than his previous films.
 There's some gory violence -- one character is a killer who attacks his prey with glee, stabbing them, cutting off their fingers.
 All of it's cartoonish and exaggerated but still, expect blood.
 A brief scene depicting a woman performing a sex act on a man flits across the screen so quickly you can almost miss it, but it's there.
+Glimpse of a bare breast and male backside.
+Nudity in art, photos, and statues.
 There's lots of swearing too, including "s--t," "bitch" and "f--k."

 THE GRAND BUDAPEST HOTEL was once a magnificent establishment, luring the creme de la creme to this corner of Eastern Europe.
 But over the years it has fallen on hard times.
 Its owner, Zero Moustafa (played by F. Murray Abraham as an older man), is devoted to the place.
 Long ago, it was presided over by an elegant and eccentric concierge, Monsieur Gustave H. (Ralph Fiennes), who runs afoul of the authorities when he's accused of killing an elderly female guest (Tilda Swinton), who happens to have bequeathed him a very important painting.
 Her son (Adrien Brody) is convinced Monsieur Gustave is behind his mother's death and wants to block any inheritance meant for the concierge.